 Whether it’s welcome or welcome back, below I’ve provided five blog posts (okay, I couldn’t help adding a sixth) that I believe capture the essence of this website.

-With over 300 posts as of Fall 2017, the content on this site continues to grow and grow every Wednesday (or bleary-eyed Thursday morning).
-In which case, it can be hard to comb through all the content to find something that might interest you enough to sign up for the free email subscription… [wink, wink].
+With over 400 posts as of Fall 2019, the content on this site continues to grow and grow every Wednesday (or bleary-eyed Thursday morning).
+In which case, it can be hard to comb through all the content to get an idea for whether it would be worth the single, weekly email to subscribe.

 Below, are six posts that give a feel for the website as a whole: